ss1910singh/SBL/eight/instructions.md

 - ./docker_2.sh

 if on windows
- copy file 8th paste it in notepad and save it as 8th.bat
+ copy file 8th paste it in notepad and save it as 8th.bat, then simply click 7th.bad file created